WallStreetMojo

 Excel Troubleshooting Example 2-2

 Now we are getting the result as expected.
-Therefore, you can also eliminate the misleading results provided by formula by doing step by step evaluation of your formula.
-It becomes a necessity to evaluate the formula you typed so that you get the results as expected.
+Therefore, we can also eliminate the misleading results provided by the formula by doing a step-by-step evaluation of the formula.
+Consequently, it becomes necessary to evaluate the formula you typed to get the results as expected.

 #3 – Is it Number or Date or not Both?

-Suppose we are trying to add some sales values under B2 and B3 of the sheet for years 2018 and 2019, respectively.
+Suppose we want to try to add some sales values under B2 and B3 of the sheet for 2018 and 2019, respectively.

 However, as soon as we type the values, those are being reflected as date values.